Back to Ni-MH Rechargeable Batteries / You Are Here

 How Many Charge Cycles a NiMH Battery Can Last

-In real use, poor charging habits shorten life faster than many users expect.
+In real use, poor charging habits shorten NiMH battery life faster than many users expect.
 Frequent overheating, repeated overcharging, improper chargers, long periods of neglect, or storing batteries badly can all reduce the number of useful cycles.
 A battery may still accept a charge after this, but that does not mean it is still delivering the same level of practical performance.

 This is why cycle life is usually experienced as a gradual loss of runtime rather than a sudden total failure.
 In other words, the battery often does not stop working overnight.
 Instead, each recharge may give a little less usable energy, until the battery no longer supports the device the way it used to.
 For multi-cell packs, uneven cell aging can make that decline show up even earlier.